 Anterior Cruciate Ligament (ACL) Tears

-The anterior cruciate ligament is a thick band of tissue which has two major strands that extend from the lower leg bone (tibia) to the thigh bone (femur).
+The anterior cruciate ligament (ACL) is a thick band of tissue which has two major strands that extend from the lower leg bone (tibia) to the thigh bone (femur).
 This ligament is very important for maintaining stability of the knee.
-When it is injured or torn the patient feels the instability of the knee when they turn or pivot.
+When it is injured or torn, the patient feels the instability of the knee when they turn or pivot.
 This instability is particularly problematic when participating in pivoting sports such as soccer and football.
 The ligament sits just in front of its counterpart, the posterior cruciate ligament, directly in the middle of the knee joint.

 Mechanism of Injury